Kisii County: County leadership

 Simba Arati is the current governor after clinching the seat with 270,928 votes in the 2022 election.
-Robert Monda serves as his deputy, Richard Onyoka as the county senator, and Donya Toto as the county Woman Representative at the National Assembly.
+Robert Monda served as his deputy between August 2022 and March 2024 who was impeached by the senate and in his place the governor nominated Elijah Obebo, Richard Onyoka as the county senator, and Donya Toto as the county Woman Representative at the National Assembly.

 James Ongwae was the first governor after being elected in 2013 and re-elected in 2017 for a second and final term.
 He was deputized by Joash Maangi Gongera.
-Prof. Samson Ongeri is the senator and joined office in 2017 after flooring the first senator of the county Chris Obure.Janet Ongera is the woman representative and second to hold office, Mary Keraa-Otara being the first elected women representative.
+Prof. Samson Ongeri is the senator and joined office in 2017 after flooring the first senator of the county Chris Obure.
+Janet Ongera is the woman representative and second to hold office, Mary Keraa-Otara being the first elected women representative.